Reverb: marketplace guide

 - Condition - indicate the product's condition by selecting from a range of fixed values.
 E.g.: brand new, excellent, fair, good, mint, non-functioning, poor, and very good.

 - Price - the price of the product in the currency selected during setup.
 This can include or exclude sales tax, based on your Reverb store's settings.
-Using more than two decimals is not recommended, as Reverb may interpret is as thousands – even if the decimals are separated by a dot.
+Using more than two decimals is not recommended, as Reverb may interpret it as thousands – even if the decimals are separated by a dot.

 Optional